 Upon arriving in Tinseltown, stars firmly set in Maria’s eyes, the group bunked in the Fountain Avenue apartment of a former dance teacher of Olga’s for about six months before eventually settling into the two-bedroom, two-bath, 1,091-square-foot WeHo pad.

-Click on the gallery above for more Dirt on the property!
+Click on the gallery for more Dirt on the property!